omni-us/jsonargparse/DOCUMENTATION.rst

-For ``argcompete`` to work, there is no need to implement completer functions or to call :func:`argcomplete.autocomplete` since this is done automatically by :py:meth:`.ArgumentParser.parse_args`.
+For ``argcompete`` to work, there is no need to implement completer functions or to call :func:`argcomplete.autocomplete` since this is done automatically by :meth:`parse_args <.ArgumentParser.parse_args>`.
 The only requirement to enable tab completion is to install argcomplete either directly or by installing jsonargparse with the ``argcomplete`` extra as explained in section :ref:`installation`.